 He explained that most asset securitization experts in Asia come from the U.S., Europe or Korea, because those securitization markets are the most advanced.
 There are still very few investment bankers with experience in mainland China, he said.
 The Standard Chartered team stands out in this regard.

 “We have significant transaction experience in ABS in China, deep relationships with local regulators and abundant knowledge of the domestic investors,” said Warren Lee, head of asset securitization at Standard Chartered.
-“All of these help us win a strong reputation for this business.”
+“All of these help us to find out how to secure our customers’ loan and win a strong reputation for this business.”

 According to Lee, the bank has established a track record in pioneering high profile cross-border asset-backed securitization projects in China such as for China International Marine Containers in 2000 and China Ocean Shipping Co. the following year.
 “Both of them are definitely genuine ABS deals conforming to international standards,” he added.